cknow/awesome-validator/docs/false-val.md

 # False Val

-Validates if a value is considered as `false`.
+Validates whether the value of input is false.

 Valid values: